dotse/tls-fed-auth/tls-fed-auth.md

 {backmatter}

-# JSON Schema for FedAE Metadata
+# JSON Schema for MATF Metadata

-This JSON schema defines the format of FedAE metadata.
+This JSON schema defines the format of MATF metadata.

 Version: 1.0.0
 ```json